-Birds.− In the heart of winter in North Carolina, not many changes are happening in the bird world.
 By the end of the month, purple martins and tree swallows will begin to reappear.
-Barred owls start hooting their mating calls this month.
+Barred owls begin hooting their mating calls.
 Also, woodcocks begin their elaborate courtships in February.
 It is worth braving the cold this month to watch male woodcocks spiral skyward and fall rapidly back down to earth making a distinct “peenting” call in hopes of attracting a mate.

-Butterflies.− Butterfly enthusiasts can rejoice: many of our over-wintering species will re-emerge this month with the slightly warmer weather.
+Butterflies.− Many of our over-wintering butterfly species will re-emerge this month.
 Near forested habitats, one might expect to see question marks, eastern commas and mourning cloaks.
 In open habitats (e.g., fields and roadsides), expect to find American ladies, late sulphurs, orange sulphurs, clouded sulphurs and cabbage whites, a commonly seen species that was introduced from Europe.
+Other species sighted in

 Exotic species – a non-native plant that will grow, but not spread in a given ecosystem